rossta/montrose/README.md

     $ gem install montrose

-## Why?
+## Why

-`Montrose` aims to provide a simple interface for specifying and enumerating recurring events as `Time` objects.
+Dealing with recurring events is hard. `Montrose` provides a simple interface for specifying and enumerating recurring events as `Time` objects.

 More specifically, this project intends to: